project-oak/rust-verification-tools/docs/_posts/2020-09-03-using-propverify.md

 ## Creating a test crate

-The Rust compiler, KLEE, and Seahorn are in the Dockerfile (see [installation][RVT installation]) so start the Docker image by running
+The Rust compiler, KLEE, and Seahorn are in the Dockerfile so start the Docker image by running

 ``` shell